 The City reserves the right to redeem the Bonds maturing on and after August 15, 2035, in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof (and, if less than all Bonds within a stated maturity are redeemed, selected by lot by the Paying Agent/Registrar), on August 15, 2034, or any date thereafter, at the redemption price of par plus accrued interest to the date fixed for redemption.
+If two or more serial Bonds of consecutive maturity are combined into one or more "term" Bonds (each, a "Term Bond") by the Underwriters, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Ordinance.
 See "THE BONDS - Redemption Provisions of the Bonds" herein.

-(1) CUSIP numbers are included solely for the convenience of owners of the Bonds.
-CUSIP is a registered trademark of the American Bankers Association.
+CUSIP numbers are included solely for the convenience of owners of the Bonds.
+CUSIP is a registered trademark of the American (1) Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services ("CGS"), managed by FactSet Research Systems Inc. on behalf of the American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the service provided by CGS.
 CUSIP numbers are provided for convenience of reference only.
 The City, the City's Financial Advisor and the Underwriters do not take any responsibility for the accuracy of such numbers.

-(2) Yield represents the initial offering yield to the public which has been established by the Underwriters for offers to the public and which may be subsequently changed by the Underwriters and is the sole responsibility of the Underwriters.
+Yield represents the initial offering yield to the public which has been established by the Underwriters for offers to the public and which (2)may be subsequently changed by the Underwriters and is the sole responsibility of the Underwriters.